johanhaleby/javalin.github.io/_posts/tutorials/2018-09-02-jetty-session-handling-java.md

 * The `DefaultSessionCache` works well if you only run one instance of your app
 * The `NullSessionCache` is suitable for multiple instances running behind a loadbalancer

-## Usage in Javalin
+## Usage in Occurrent
-Since you are currently on [javalin.io](/), it should be mentioned how to use this knowledge in your Javalin app.
+Since you are currently on [occurrent.org](/), it should be mentioned how to use this knowledge in your Occurrent app.
-Since Javalin relies on Jetty for session handling can, you simply pass your `SessionHandler`:
+Since Occurrent relies on Jetty for session handling can, you simply pass your `SessionHandler`:

 {% capture java %}
-Javalin.create(config -> {
+Occurrent.create(config -> {
     config.sessionHandler(() -> fileSessionHandler());
 }).start(7000);
 {% endcapture %}
 {% capture kotlin %}
-val app = Javalin.create {
+val app = Occurrent.create {
     it.sessionHandler { fileSessionHandler() }
 }.start(7000)
 {% endcapture %}